How Much Does the MCAT Cost? The REAL Costs Analyzed

 4. MCAT tutoring

-Most online courses also come at a mid-range cost, but they provide more freedom than an in-person class.
+Most online courses also cost in the mid-range, but they offer more flexibility than an in-person class.
 With an online course, you can study on your own schedule and work from the comfort of your home.
 That said, it comes with many of the same disadvantages as an in-person class, as the material and study strategies won’t be tailored to your specific strengths and weaknesses.

-MCAT tutoring is the most expensive option, but it also comes with the most advantages, such as one-on-one tutoring with an expert, a schedule designed around your availability, and study strategies tailored to your specific strengths, weaknesses, and habits.
+MCAT tutoring is the most expensive option, but it also offers the most advantages, including one-on-one tutoring with an expert, a schedule tailored to your availability, and study strategies tailored to your strengths, weaknesses, and habits.
 Quality MCAT tutoring also comes with a guarantee that you will perform well on the MCAT.

 MCAT Study Methods Pros and Cons